Social-Personality Psychology Doctor of Philosophy Degree Program

 The general aim of the doctoral program is preparation of students to become productive scholars in the psychological sciences through coursework and research experience leading to the doctoral dissertation.
 It is the aim of this graduate program to provide a course of study which provides a foundation in psychology and to meet individual objectives in an area of specialization.

-All graduate students must maintain a B average among the four courses outside their own specialization.
+All graduate students must maintain a B average among the four courses outside of their own specialization.
 If a student earns less than a C in one of these courses, and is still retained in the program, the student will repeat the course regardless of the student's overall average.